lightamadi-stack/BugSigDBcuration/README.md

 ## 📫 Contact

-If you have questions about any curation, feel free to open an issue or contact me: https://github.com/lightamadi-stack
+If you have questions about any curation, feel free to contact me: https://github.com/lightamadi-stack